minkezhang/cachepp/docs/tutorial/intro.md

 rm cachepp
 git clone https://github.com/cripplet/cachepp.git
 cd cachepp
+# get all dependencies
 git submodule update --init --recursive cd ../../
 ```

+All other files within `tutorial/` are symbolically linked from `tutorial/external/cachepp/` and so will automatically work as long as `tutorial/external/cachepp/` is
+properly initialized.

 In the future, **we will assume** `tutorial/` **as the root directory** -- that is, when we refer to `/` in the documentation we mean `tutorial/` (e.g. `/src/` refers to
 `tutorial/src/`, etc.).